-He actually listed for lower than the Zestimate.
-This is when your situation is ideal.
-People see the list price and then look at Zillow and see a higher Zestimate, and suddenly they feel like they are getting a bargain!
+Listing for less than the Zestimate is helpful psychologically.
+Buyers see the list price and then look at Zillow and see a higher Zestimate, and suddenly they feel like they are getting a bargain!

 Contrast that with a home listed for more than the Zestimate.
-People can’t get over the fact that Zillow thinks the home is worth less, so it must be overpriced.
+Buyers can’t get over the fact that Zillow thinks the home is worth less, so it must be overpriced.

 The reality is the Zestimate is just a starting point for adjustments.
 If you see a home listed for $900,000 and the Zestimate is $850,000, there is a good chance the home has some upgrades Zillow doesn’t recognize, or maybe a home in the vicinity just sold at a lower price, or maybe a combo of the two.
 If the Zestimate is higher than the list price on the other hand, it doesn’t necessarily make the home a bargain.
 Maybe the surrounding homes recently sold at a higher price driving up the Zestimate for the subject home but they were “parade ready” whereas the subject home needs to be freshened up.
 All this to say, there are a lot of human factors that should make up the calculations, but Zillow isn’t at that level of detail.

 So when you really want to know how your home value stacks up, take a quick look at Zillow, but then ask a trusted real estate advisor.
 I’d love to share that information with you – it might take me a smidge longer than the nanosecond Zillow takes when considering your home, but I think it’s worth it.

 Check out my other posts: www.carolinahome.blog